bankproxy/bankproxy/docs/connectors/README.md

 - `ClientCertificate`: Public certificate to access the API (in PEM format)
 - `ClientCertificateKey`: Private key to access the API (in PEM format)
 - `IBAN`: IBAN of the account
-- `OAuthClientId`: OAuth ClientId form the developer portal
+- `OAuthClientId`: OAuth ClientId from the developer portal
-- `OAuthClientSecret`: OAuth ClientSecret form the developer portal
+- `OAuthClientSecret`: OAuth ClientSecret from the developer portal

 ## com.erstegroup.ersteconnect

 This connector uses the _ErsteConnect_ REST API to access the accounts.
-Using it requires a special certificate and a contract from bank.
+Using it requires a special certificate and a contract from the bank.

 - `ClientCertificate`: Public certificate to access the API (in PEM format)
 - `ClientCertificateKey`: Private key to access the API (in PEM format)
 - `IBAN`: IBAN of the account
-- `OAuthClientId`: OAuth ClientId form the developer portal
+- `OAuthClientId`: OAuth ClientId from the developer portal
-- `OAuthClientSecret`: OAuth ClientSecret form the developer portal
+- `OAuthClientSecret`: OAuth ClientSecret from the developer portal
-- `WebApiKey`: Web-Api-Key form the developer portal
+- `WebApiKey`: Web-Api-Key from the developer portal

 ## com.holvi.app